-Knowing and using these same search terms in your campaigns as keywords means you are now speaking your customer’s language and showing your ads for only those specific search terms that leads to a conversion.
+Knowing and using these same search terms in your campaigns as keywords mean you are now speaking your customer’s language and showing your ads for only those specific search terms that lead to a conversion.

 So go ahead and ask your PPC agency these questions in your next meeting/call.
 You will not only be speaking their languages but asking them questions ahead of the curve:

 - What are the top-performing search terms on my campaigns?